-If B1 is pressed and held while logo is displayed at reboot: enter Factory Reset.

-If B2 is pressed and held while logo is displayed at reboot: enter internal test mode (for OpenSprinkler v3 only) If B3 is pressed and held while logo is displayed at reboot: enter Setup Options.
+- If B1 is pressed and held while the logo is displayed at reboot: enter Factory Reset. - If B2 is pressed and held while the logo is displayed at reboot: enter internal test mode (for OS v3 only) - If B3 is pressed and held while the logo is displayed at reboot: enter Setup Options.

-Firmware 2.1.8 User Manual
+Firmware 2.1.9 User Manual